Genez-io/genezio-documentation/docs/frameworks/svelte.md

 # Deployment

-Learn how to deploy an existing Svelte app using Genezio, a serverless deployment platform that simplifies app management and reduces costs.
+Learn how to deploy an existing Svelte app using DeployApps, a serverless deployment platform that simplifies app management and reduces costs.

 ## Prerequisites

-### 1. Install genezio
+### 1. Install DeployApps

-Use your preferred package manager to install Genezio:
+Use your preferred package manager to install DeployApps:

 <Tabs>
   <TabItem className="tab-item" value="npm" label="npm">